DrContrary/DrContrary.github.io/_posts/2018-11-15-sytox_vizualization_continued.md

 ## 5      24hr         +_Mye       3  121    23         144   15.9722222
 {% endhighlight %}

-If we look at the raw data, it becomes clear that an  error likely occured in the total cell counts since the DAPI numbers are signficantly lower than the other observations.
+If we look at the raw data, it becomes clear that an  error likely occurred in the total cell counts since the DAPI numbers are significantly lower than the other observations.
 As a result the total percentage of dead cells is much higher for this sample.

 # Boxplots With and Without Outliers Shown

 You may have started to notice a pattern by now, that there are many ways to accomplish the same task in R. This is true as well for plotting multiple plots together.
-In a seperate tutorial it would be useful to go through the multiple packages and methods for doing so, but for now we will simply use the cowplot package.
+In a separate tutorial it would be useful to go through the multiple packages and methods for doing so, but for now we will simply use the cowplot package.
 It has a number of features that really shine when it comes to creating multi-panel graphs like those you see in publications.

 {% highlight r %}